Scylardor/monocleV1/README.md

 Monocle
 =======

-Monocle is a 3D rendering engine I develop on my spare time.
+Monocle, or MOE (for MOnocle Engine) is a 3D rendering engine I develop on my spare time.

 With it, I'd like to experiment with common features of modern game engines, such as: